-While Figure 5 does display a universal(2) plan for the example domain, it is not precisely the DNNF equivalent to the previously listed variable logic encoding.
-It does not have any leaves corresponding to assignments to state variables at level 1 or false assignments to action variables.
+While Figure 5 does display a universal(2) plan for the example domain, it is not precisely the DNNF equivalent to the original variable logic encoding.
+It lacks leaves with assignments to level 1 state variables or false assignments to action variables.
 It turns out that these leaves can be safely omitted.
 An earlier incarnation of the compiler kept them, but the evaluation finds a plan when associating zero costs with leaves corresponding to false action variable assignments or intermediate state variable assignments.
 Given this, the leaves were omitted to reduce structure size by 25% on average.